 What made you fall in love with music?

 My dad.
 When I was a little girl, we didn't have much in common.
 I was a kid and he was a quiet, no nonsense man.
 Most of our time together was spent riding around in his big Dodge, listening to country music.
 He didn't tolerate a lot, but he never complained when I would ask to listen to a George Strait song (Usually 'Run' or ‘Baby’s Gotten Good at Goodbye’) over and over and over again.
 No doubt, he is where my die-hard heart for Johnny Cash comes from.
 Because he was quiet on most drives, I learned to listen to the lyrics and care about what was being said.

 Best concert you have ever been to?

 What genre of music do you listen to the most?

 Country legends with some 90's country thrown in every now and then.
 Nothing better.

 Who’s your favorite artist/band?

 What drew you to NSAI?

 Music, specifically country music, has always been a huge part of my life, but the lyrics have always been the most important part for me.
-After graduating with a degree in social work and working as an advocate, it was brought to my attention that advocacy has a place in the songwriting industry as well.
+After graduating with a degree in social work and working as an advocate for domestic violence survivors for a few years, I realized that advocacy has a place in the songwriting industry as well.
 Who wouldn’t want to merge two of their passions into a career?